Museum Artifact: Pulvex Products – Flea & Lice Powder, Analgesic Tablets, and Kitty & Cat Flea Powder, 1930-1960

 In the 1930s, with the Depression forcing the worldwide Cooper business to lighten its load, the Chicago Flexible Shaft Company was gradually sold off and granted its complete American independence under the leadership of another ex-Cooper employee, Horace Caldwell Wright.
 By the end of World War II, Chicago Flexible Shaft renamed itself Sunbeam Corp, and its home appliance wing became its central focus—eventually turning the business into a billion-dollar juggernaut.
 The Cooper Co. reaped none of the benefits.

+IV.
 The DDT Dice Roll

 Maybe the most memorable of Wm.
 Cooper & Nephews’ missteps, however, was actually a triumph in its own time.